locallyoptimistic/LocallyOptimistic/content/post/data_dictionaries.md

 Which means that realistically, to solve everyone’s use case, you’ll need to write three versions of documentation (or one, very large version) for any given piece of data -- not fun.

-But even if you’re willing to go down that path...eventually something will change.
-Maybe your definition of NPS or Conversion just shifted a little bit (as we all know, business logic is a fickle master), and all of a sudden you have to update it not only in your data model and dashboards/reports, but also 3 documents and 2 diagrams.
+But even if you’re willing to go down that path, eventually something will change.
+Maybe your definition of NPS or Conversion just shifted a little bit (as we all know, business logic can be extremely ... slippery ), and all of a sudden you have to update it not only in your data model and dashboards/reports, but also 3 documents and 2 diagrams.

 **The maintenance burden very quickly grows into a scalability issue,** and a serious blocker to the development / iteration speed of the entire data team.
 Not only does maintaining the documentation slow you down, but once the documentation starts to slip (as it inevitably will) the consumers of the data dictionary will begin to lose trust in it, and you will be investing time in maintaining this document that people do not even trust (and therefore will not use).